truedat101/campsynthesis/campsynthesis.neuromoda.me/content/_index.md

 People to get involved with the events (1-2 for the week).
 Put in some funds for logistics.
 Help with set up and tear down.
 Bring your international flavor.

 ---

+# About: More details about camp

+We don't have dues if you get involved.
+If you just want to show up, we ask for $500 per camper in advance to cover infrasturcture costs (sake, sushi, logistics).
+Please plan to be self sufficient.
+We don't run the sushi bar as a cafeteria for camp.
+It's too complicated to do that.
+Bring your food, and if you help with events, there is always food available.

+---